diegomaury/reactlanding/readme.md

 In order to be able to use Reactjs, you need to install node.js.
 If you don’t already have node installed on your computer, visit [https://nodejs.org/en/download/](https://nodejs.org/en/download/) and select a version depending on your operating system. node.js comes with npm and npx.
 All we need to know for now is that the npm is a package manager for nodejs, and we shall see it in use when talking about using external libraries.

- To check which version of node and npm you have installed, you can use these commands.
+ To check which version of node and npm you have installed, you can use these commands in your terminal or commad prompt.
 ```
-	> node -v
+	node -v
 ```
 ```
-	> npm -v
+	npm -v
 ```

 Creating a React App